ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_add_on_manager/using_add_on_manager.md

     Click RMB on the External Folder > New Add-on

-"Completing the edit" is not supported for Add-ons from external folders, however they can be published, although they are considered still to be still work in progress.
+"Completing the edit" is not supported for Add-ons from external folders, however they can be published, although they are considered still to be work in progress.